Trinidad, California: History

-A whaling station owned by the California Sea Products Company operated in Trinidad from 1920 to 1926.
-1140 whales were killed and processed in that time.
+A California Sea Products Company whaling station operated in Trinidad from 1920 to 1926.
+During its operations, 1,140 whales were killed and processed.

-Trinidad resident Henry A. Boyes was a first sergeant with the 5th Marines in World War II; his service was described by Eugene Sledge in the book, With the Old Breed: At Peleliu and Okinawa.
+Trinidad resident Henry A. Boyes was a United States Marine Corps first sergeant with the 5th Marine Regiment during World War II (1941–1945).
+His service was described by Eugene Sledge in the 1981 book With the Old Breed: At Peleliu and Okinawa.